Can Pastilla Beach

 What’s the weather like in Mallorca in September?

 By September, the first late-summer storms will likely have hit, making the weather pleasantly cooler than sweltering August.
 Hooray!
 But don’t worry, summer’s not over yet.
-You can still expect average highs of 28°C (82°F) and lows of 17°C (63°F).
+You can expect average highs of 28°C (82°F) and lows of 17°C (63°F).
 And the sea is a warm 24°C (75°F), so lots of swimming, beach days and water sports are still on the cards.

 Just be mindful that your chances of rain double compared to August.
 It still only rains 4 days on average, but you might want to pack a light rain jacket so you’re not caught out.
 And if it does rain you’re in for a treat.
 Mallorca’s rainy days and storms can be quite intense, but they’re beautiful to watch from indoors!

-Average temperature: 23 °C (73°F)
+Average temperature: 23°C (73°F)

 Average sea temperature: 24°C (75°F)